Marc-Aradillas/Marc-Aradillas.github.io/_posts/2023-06-25-CodeUp-Week-1.md

 ## Introduction

-My name is Marc Aradillas, and I have successfully completed the first week at Codeup in the Data Science Cohort class.
+My name is Marc Aradillas!, and I have successfully completed the first week at Codeup in the Data Science Cohort class.
 This week has been an exciting journey into the world of Data Science, where I have gained a deeper understanding of the field and the opportunities it holds for aspiring Data Scientists.
 Codeup has provided us with a wealth of resources to help us succeed, including career projections, information about various data science roles, tools, presentations, and insights into the Data Science pipeline.

 ## Learning Experience